JSithara/Dal-Hotels/README.md

 • A site manager can add or remove new rooms.

 • User can register, login, and update their profiles.

-## Frameworks and technologies

-* Boostrap: This is a powerful and popular CSS framwork with and all my groupmates had experience with this framework

-* Angular 7: This is a power MVC Javascript Framework and most of my team members had good experience with this framework

-* Firebase: This a google cloud product that give application functionalities like NoSql databases, analytics and other features

 **References**